What makes our standards unique

 In today’s culture, technology is everywhere and all consuming.
 In our Computer Lab, we teach our students first and foremost to be good digital citizens.
 They are encouraged to be Christ-like in their applications and connections on-line.
 They learn about the importance of citing work and respecting copyright laws.
 They learn to honor God in all they do while treating others with respect and kindness.
 They learn that being a good digital citizen is no different than being a good citizen in life.
 These character traits are emphasized at grade level appropriateness and infused within the lessons along the way.

 We believe it’s important to expose our students to different platforms, and in 2014, the VMS iPad Academy was introduced.
-Our students enjoy many math and language learning apps on our iPads, but the most popular is our Computer Coding iPad class which begins in 4th grade and continues in middle school.
+Our students enjoy many math and language learning apps on our iPads, but the most popular is our Computer Coding class which begins in 4th grade and continues in middle school.

-The Computer Lab Experience begins in Kindergarten, where our students are taught weekly the basic standards of using a desktop computer, while learning grade level standards in math and language arts.
-Kindergarteners also enjoy learning apps in the classroom weekly on Wednesdays.
+The Computer Lab Experience begins in Kindergarten, where our students are taught weekly the basic standards of using a laptop computer, while learning grade level standards in math and language arts.
+Kindergarteners also enjoy learning apps in the classroom weekly.

-Successful keyboarding techniques are crucial to learning in the 21st Century, and we help our students meet these high standards with Mavis Beacon Teaches Typing starting in 3rd grade.
+Successful keyboarding techniques are crucial to learning in the 21st Century, and we help our students meet these high standards with Typing Club starting in 3rd grade.
 Keyboard Recognition programs are also vital for our K-2 students in the lab.
 Our desire is to offer every advantage for our students to be successful in their education and in life, and we believe keyboarding is KEY!

 All elementary students receive weekly instruction in the Computer Lab with software dedicated to each grade level.
-We us the Google platform introduce Google Docs and Google Sheets.
+We use the Google platform introducing Google Docs and Google Sheets.
 We introduce Google Slides in fourth grade, followed by a more in-depth formatting in fifth grade, where they are well prepared to create their reports and presentations for middle school and beyond.